The Bad News Bears Go to Japan

 The Bad News Bears Go to Japan (also known as The Bad News Bears 3) is a 1978 American sport comedy film released by Paramount Pictures and was the third and last of a series, following The Bad News Bears and The Bad News Bears in Breaking Training.
-It stars Tony Curtis and Jackie Earle Haley and features Regis Philbin in a small role and Japanese wrestler Antonio Inoki in a role.
+It stars Tony Curtis and Jackie Earle Haley and features Regis Philbin in a small role and Japanese wrestler Antonio Inoki.

+About half of the original or "classic" lineup of Bears players return but many from the previous installments like Jose Agilar (Jaime Escobedo), Alfred Ogilvie (Alfred Lutter), Timmy Lupus (Quinn Smith) and Tanner Boyle (Chris Barnes) are not featured.
+Three new players are featured: E.R.W.
+Tillyard III (Matthew Douglas Anton), Abe Bernstein (Abraham Unger) and Ahmad Abdul-Rahim (Erin Blunt)'s younger brother, Mustapha (Scoody Thornton).

 This film was followed by a 1979 CBS-TV series, and by a 2005 remake of the 1976 film.

 Plot

-Small-time promoter/hustler Marvin Lazar (Curtis) sees a potential money-making venture in the Bears that will help him to pay off his debts.
+Small-time promoter/hustler Marvin Lazar sees a potential money-making venture in the Bears that will help him to pay off his debts.
 After seeing a TV spot about the Bears, he decides to chaperone the baseball team for a trip to Japan in their game against the country's best little league baseball team.

 As implied in Breaking Training, the Bears had to defeat the Houston Toros for a shot at the Japanese champs.
 In the process, the trip sparks off a series of adventures and mishaps for the boys.
-A subplot involves the interest of Kelly Leak (Haley) in a local Japanese girl, and the cultural divide that comes to bear in that relationship.
+Team member Kelly Leak develops an interest in local Japanese girl Arika, and a cultural divide emerges in their relationship.

-About half of the original or "classic" lineup of Bears players return (many like Jose Agilar, Alfred Ogilvie, Timmy Lupus and Tanner Boyle are not featured).
-Three new players are featured: E.R.W.
-Tillyard III, Abe Bernstein and Ahmad's younger brother, Mustapha Rahim.